the-ray-kar/AgenticAI_Pydantic/README.md

     Here is a list of choices:
     {', '.join(choices)}

-    Please pick the most appropriate one and respond in JSON like this:
+    Please pick the most appropriate one.
-    {{"index": <index>}}

-    ONLY return the JSON, nothing else.
     """

     result = await agent.run(user_prompt=prompt)